csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **6.1 The Relational Algebra**

 The relational algebra is a _procedural_ query language.
-It consists of a set of op- erations that take one or two relations as input and produce a new relation as their result.
+It consists of a set of operations that take one or two relations as input and produce a new relation as their result.
 The fundamental operations in the relational algebra are _select, project_, _union_, _set difference_, _Cartesian product,_ and _rename_.
 In addition to the fundamental operations, there are several other operations—namely, _set intersection_, _natural join_, and _assignment_.
 We shall define these operations in terms of the fundamental operations.

 **6.1.1 Fundamental Operations**